KaitO: Post break-up

 Cullingford became the co-founder of the Norwich Ukulele Society, and a ukulele instructor.
 In 2015 she formed new band Sink Ya Teeth, who released albums in 2018 and 2020.
-In 2021 she released a solo album, Let Me Speak.
+Since 2021 she released music solo under her own name, including 2021 album, Let Me Speak.

 Lake later played as guitarist in the Norwich-based band Magoo.

 Musical style

 The band's sound has been described as "scathing bubblegum pop", and "tightly coiled post-punk-pop".
 They have been compared to Elastica, Sonic Youth, Wire, PiL, and Sleater Kinney.